Megan Schofill

 Megan Elizabeth Schofill (born December 14, 2001) is an American professional golfer and winner of the 2023 U.S. Women's Amateur.

 Early life and education

 Schofill grew up in Monticello, Florida and began playing golf at an early age.
 She initially committed to the University of Kentucky to play golf, but later de-committed to attend Auburn University.

 Amateur career

 Schofill was the winner of the 2020 Florida Women's Amateur and also won the 2023 U.S. Women's Amateur played at Bel-Air Country Club in California.

 Professional career

 Schofill turned professional in late 2024.
 She finished second at the 2025 IOA Championship on the Epson Tour.

+Schofill won her first Epson Tour event at the 2026 Carlisle Arizona Women's Golf Classic.